mdda/mdda.github.io/_posts/AI/2019-03-14-presentation-at-tensorflow.md

 Sam Witteveen and I started the TensorFlow and Deep Learning Singapore group on MeetUp in February 2017, and [the twenty-third MeetUp, aka TensorFlow and Deep Learning : The latest from #TFDevSummit](https://www.meetup.com/TensorFlow-and-Deep-Learning-Singapore/events/259442585/), was again hosted by Google Singapore.

-At the Meetup, Sam talked about the upgrade path to the newly available (in alpha) TensorFlow 2.0, which was follow up by Aurélien Géron, who focused on "@tf.function()".
+At the Meetup, Sam talked about the upgrade path to the newly available (in alpha) TensorFlow 2.0, which was followed up by Aurélien Géron, who focused on "@tf.function()".

 For my part, I gave a talk titled "NeurIPS Lightning Talks", which discussed three topics (two from NeurIPS) in a "Lightning Talk" style.